ACADEMIA Y VIRTUALIDAD JOURNAL

-- Articles will be submitted strictly through the current editorial management system (Scholar One).
+- Articles will be submitted strictly through the current editorial management system (Open Journal System, OJS).
 Under no circumstances will submissions be accepted through a different system.
 This approach seeks to ensure traceability, transparency, follow-up and quality of the editorial and scientific process the articles are subjected to.

 - Articles must be submitted by the author after reviewing the requirements described in the “Instructions for Authors” section.

 - The article will be submitted without any data that may serve to identify its authors.
 The metadata corresponding to the authors must be directly recorded in the platform: ORCID iD, institutional affiliation, city, country, and institutional e-mail address.
 No other biographical information corresponding to the author, such as qualifications, multiple affiliations, awards or memberships, should be included.
 This information is reported in the profile (ORCID iD) that can be checked online.

 - Receipt of article and editorial filter.
 Once the article is received, the journal will conduct a preliminary review, that is, a filter, which will take approximately seven calendar days.
 All articles will be checked in relation to their degree of formality in accordance with the “Instructions for Authors,” and a tool will be used to check for copyright compliance.

 - Filter result.
 If any issues are found during this stage, the journal team will communicate with the authors either to request corrections or to inform them that the potential publication of the article was rejected.

 - Peer-review.
 If the article passes the editorial filter, peers will be selected and called under the “double blind” method.
 Authors will receive the official response from the journal within a quarter, in accordance with the number of articles being evaluated.